Admissions Information - Doctor of Physical Therapy

 - Applicants are required to have the ability to perform, with or without reasonable accommodations, each of the physical therapy essential functions in order to fully participate in the program and successfully complete the degree requirements.

-- A Skype or similar platform interview will be required for the top competitive candidates.
-Interviews will be hosted virtually, during the posted interview week.
+- An interview will be required for the top competitive candidates.
 Please see the Important Dates page for interview dates.
 Candidates selected for an interview will be assigned a time for an interview based on several factors.
 Times cannot be changed once assigned.
 Competitiveness is expected to vary from year-to-year.

 - CHM 2046/2046L General Chemistry II with Lab (4 credits)